dreamRs/shinyWidgets/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 8 reverse dependencies.
+* I have run R CMD check on the 10 reverse dependencies :
-  1 note for one package (visNetwork), not related (installed package size).
+  - 1 note for one package (visNetwork), not related (installed package size).
+  - 1 error (getTBinR), a test failed.
+  Complete summary available here: https://github.com/dreamRs/shinyWidgets/blob/master/revdep/README.md

 -------

-This version includes new arguments for existing functions and fix some bugs.
+This version includes some new functions and features.

 Thanks!
 Victor